slim-bean/loki-shell/opensource.com/article.md

 ### Step 3: Configure your shell

 **Note:** Promtail and logcli have binaries for several operating systems and architectures.
-In this example I’m using the fairly common linux-amd64, but please check [the Loki release page](https://github.com/grafana/loki/releases) for other binaries and adjust the following commands accordingly.
+In this example I’m using the fairly common linux-amd64, but please check [the Loki release page](https://github.com/grafana/loki/releases) for other architectures and adjust the following commands accordingly.

 ```bash
 cd ~/.loki-shell/bin